 NATIONAL COMMITTEE POSITION

-- We oppose means testing in general, and we oppose the proposal that was made in Congress to require some Medicare beneficiaries to pay 100 percent of their Part B premium.
+- We oppose means testing in general, and we opposed the legislation that was passed by Congress to require some Medicare beneficiaries to pay 85 percent of their Part B premium.

 - Additional means testing would undermine the social insurance nature of Medicare and ultimately raise costs for middle and lower-income seniors who depend on it.